Rico Smith

 Rico Louis Smith Jr. (born January 14, 1969) is an American former professional football player who was a wide receiver in the National Football League (NFL) for five seasons.
 He attended and played college football for Cerritos College and later transferred to the University of Colorado at Boulder.
 He was selected 143rd overall by the Cleveland Browns in the sixth round of the 1992 NFL draft, playing four years with the Browns and one year with the New York Jets.

 Early life and family

 Smith was born in Compton, California.
 He grew up playing baseball, football and running track in Long Beach and Carson.
 He graduated from Paramount High School, where he played football, basketball, baseball and track for the Paramount Pirates.
 Smiths' parents are Rico Smith Sr and Doris Smith.
 He has a sister named Akita.
-Smith has three children (three sons: Tiery, Troy, and Taijay).
+Smith has three children.